The Holy Roman Empire underwent many changes and essentially existed as a collection of multiple kingdoms and numerous territories.

 Jakub Wejher was one of the most influential members of the Polish nobility during the 17th century.

-As a nominal part of the Holy Roman Empire, his services rendered to the Polish crown were rewarded through prestigious title by the Empire.
+As a nominal part of the Holy Roman Empire, his services rendered to the Polish crown were rewarded through prestigious titles by the Empire.

 He took part in the Thirty Years’ War, being actively involved in the war from 1628 to 1632.

-For his services he was given the title of the Count of the Holy Roman Empire and was made the ruler of a vast territory encompassing a 100 villages and five towns.
+For his services, he was given the title of the Count of the Holy Roman Empire and was made the ruler of a vast territory encompassing 100 villages and five towns.